johnwcowan/r7rs-work/GraphicsCanvas.md

 `(make-image `*string x y width height source*`)`

-Create an return an image scaled to fit within the bounding box whose upper left corner is (*left, top*) and whose lower right corner is (*left + width, top + height*).
+Create and return an image scaled to fit within the bounding box whose upper left corner is (*left, top*) and whose lower right corner is (*left + width, top + height*).
 If *source* is a string, it is an URL.